binsync/binsync/README.md

 1. Install the core with the Python version associated with your decompiler: `pip3 install binsync`
 2. Install the decompiler plugin directly into your decompilers `plugin` folder.

 For step 2, you copy all files (and folders) found under the plugin folder in BinSync.
-An an example, for IDA, Ayou would copy everything in `plugins/ida_binsync/*` to the plugins folder.
+As an example, for IDA, you would copy everything in `plugins/ida_binsync/*` to the plugins folder.

 To install the Ghidra plugin, please follow the [plugin specific README](https://github.com/mahaloz/binsync-ghidra-plugin).